bobby-palmer/trading-engine/README.md

-# trading-engine
+# Trading Engine
-implementation of a stock exchange for Traders at Michigan club
+A group effort by TAM members to build a stock exchange.